awslabs/Agent-EvalKit/templates/tasks-template.md

 4. Add Evaluation Area 3 → Test independently → Generate comprehensive insights
 5. Each area adds evaluation depth without breaking previous areas

-### Parallel Team Strategy

-With multiple developers:

-1. Team completes Setup + Foundational together
-2. Once Foundational is done:
-   - Developer A: Evaluation Area 1
-   - Developer B: Evaluation Area 2
-   - Developer C: Evaluation Area 3
-3. Areas complete and integrate independently

----

 ## Notes

-- [P] tasks = different files, no dependencies
 - [Area] label maps task to specific evaluation area for traceability
 - Each evaluation area should be independently completable and testable
-- Verify tests fail before implementing
 - Commit after each task or logical group
 - Stop at any checkpoint to validate area independently
-- Avoid: vague tasks, same file conflicts, cross-area dependencies that break independence
+- Avoid: vague tasks, cross-area dependencies that break independence